-Version I: As shown, without address.
+Version I: As shown, but without address.

 Version II: As shown.

-Version III: As shown, with address changed to: "Se trouve à Paris, chez Aug.
+Version III: As shown, but with address changed to: "Se trouve à Paris, chez Aug.
 De St. Aubin, Graveur du Roi et de la Bibliothéque, actuellement rue Therese Bute St. Roch, et à la Bibliothéque du Roi / et chez Mr. Cochin, aux Galleries du Louvre, A. P. D. R." Collection: Boglewood Collection.